om26er/crossbar-docker/autobahn-js/app/README.txt

 Put your microservice code and assets in here.

-The container will automatically start the script:
+The container will automatically start the script client.js in this folder.

-    node client.js

-The environment will have these variables set:
+The environment of the script will have these variables set:

-    CBURL = ws://crossbar:8080/ws
+* CBURL = ws://crossbar:8080/ws
-    CBREALM = realm1
+* CBREALM = realm1

-where the host `crossbar` resolves to a linked Docker container running Crossbar.io.
+where the host crossbar resolves to a linked Docker container running Crossbar.io.